 - can apply this knowledge to contemporary social problems and their chosen fields of study.

-- First Year Seminar — 1 course (3 credit hours; required of new first-year students only.)
+- First Year Seminar (MACM 108) — 1 course (3 credit hours; required of new first-year students only.)

 - Quantitative Reasoning— 1 course

 - Experiential Learning Course* — 1 course

 - Applied Arts, Sciences and Humanities* — 2 courses

 - Diversity and Global Awareness* — 2 courses